The Show Girl and the Shortstop: The Strange Saga of Violet Popovich and Her Shooting of Cub Billy Jurges

 Jurges had left the hospital and worked out with his teammates just two days earlier, and he was anxious to put his messy, public love life behind him so he could get on with baseball.
 As it turned out, Judge Sbarbaro was the ideal person to make the entire matter quietly disappear.
 Sbarbaro was not only a Cubs fan who did not want the team embarrassed but was also the consummate political “fixer.”
 (Incredibly, at the same time he served the public as a judge and attorney, he also ran a mortuary favored by Chicago’s mobsters and hid bootleg liquor in his garage.)
 Jurges stepped forward and told the judge that he did not want to press charges and that he expected no more trouble from his erstwhile girlfriend.

-Right: A teenaged Violet Popovich poses on a city street.
+A teenaged Violet Popovich poses on a city street.
+(COURTESY OF MARK PRESCOTT)

 But Popovich had more important matters to worry about than her floundering stage career.
 On August 12 she once again appeared before Judge Sbarbaro; this time she sought his assistance in obtaining an arrest warrant for real estate broker Lucius Barnett, her former bail bondsman.
 She told Sbarbaro that while she was in the hospital, she had entrusted Barnett with twenty-five letters “of an affectionate nature” from Billy Jurges (they also purportedly included notes from Kiki Cuyler).
 She had asked Barnett to give the correspondence to her attorney, Herbert G. Immenhausen, as she was contemplating suing both ballplayers.
 She later changed her mind about the lawsuit, but Barnett had refused to return the letters, telling her that he wanted to publish them in booklet form as The Love Letters of a Shortstop and sell copies in ball parks around the country.
 He had promised her $5,000 up front and $20,000 later, but Popovich refused.
 “I wouldn’t let him do that,” she said.
 “I think too much of Bill.”